-- 3. Flora and fauna - A. Protect endangered species of indigenous plants and animals and introduce new plants or animals only upon assurance of negligible ecological hazard. - B. Foster the planting of native as well as other trees, shrubs, and flowering plants compatible to the enhancement of our environment.
+- 3. Flora and fauna - 4.
+Protect endangered species of indigenous plants and animals and introduce new plants or animals only upon assurance of negligible ecological hazard. - B. Foster the planting of native as well as other trees, shrubs, and flowering plants compatible to the enhancement of our environment.

 Discussion: Proposed improvements will not significantly impact the endangered Blackline Hawaiian Damselfly identified in the Petition Area.
-Hydrological analysis determined earthmoving activities will not impact groundwater flows associated with the seep habitat.
-Design measures would be implemented to ensure groundwater flows replenishing the seep are maintained.
-Measures include installation of three subsurface drains upslope from the seep and regular inspection for continued water flow.
+Hydrological analysis determined earthmoving activities will not impact subsurface watergroundwater flows associated with the seep habitat.
+Design measures would be implemented to ensure subsurface watergroundwater flows replenishing the seep are maintained.
+Measures include installation of three subsurface drains drainage mainlines with smaller lateral subdrains upslope from the seep and regular inspection for continued water flow.
 Project botanical, avian, and mammalian surveys did not identify endangered biota in the Petition Area.
+In particular, Pue'o would continue to not inhabit the Petition Area following project implementation.
+The Petition Area would continue to be an unsuitable Pue'o habitat because the open grassed landscape created by cemetery expansion improvements would not provide the tall grassland habitat this species prefers.
 However, endangered Pue'o owl may be present on a seasonal basis.
-Project improvements may result in a minor benefit for seasonally present Pue'o because replacement of forested area with open grassed landscape would reduce habitat for Pue'o predators.
+Project improvements may result in a grassland habitat this species prefers.

+minor benefit for seasonally present Pue'o because replacement of forested area with open grassed landscape would reduce habitat for Pue'o predators.

 Endemic vegetative species, including Ka'e'e and Ohi'a Lehua, that possess native Hawaiian cultural value were identified.
 Earthmoving activities may result in displacement of culturally significant vegetation.
 Therefore, these species would be incorporated into the landscaping of the Cultural Preserve to ensure their continued presence in the Petition Area.
 The project will not introduce new plants or animals to the Petition Area.

-9. Education and culture.

-A. Foster culture and the arts and promote their linkage to the enhancement of the environment.
+- 9. Education and culture. - A. Foster culture and the arts and promote their linkage to the enhancement of the environment.